COVID – Research Restart

 - The University of Toronto Approach for Research Recovery and Adaptation

-The LBSFON will follow the University of Toronto’s Approach for Research Recovery and Adaptation.
-This plan reflects the Province of Ontario’s Framework for Reopening Ontario.
+The LBSFON will follow the University of Toronto’s Approach for Research Recovery and Adaptation (updated July 5, 2021).
+This plan reflects the Province of Ontario’s Roadmap to Reopen Ontario (now in stage 3).
 This approach places the health, safety and security of all at the centre of decisions about restarting research.
 The timeline and guidelines for implementation of each stage will be coordinated by the LSBFON following Provincial and University direction.
 The LSBFON and the University may make faculty or institutional decisions if necessary to address public health concerns or institutional directions.
 This may result in revisions or update to this document.

 Research requiring face-to-face contact with human participants (updated March 25, 2021)